cromagn/metis-reaction-protocol/docs/ble_protocol.rst

 * All devices advertise initially, but the host application selects one device (e.g., ``$react-1-``) to initiate the **Central Role connection**.
 * This first connected device (the **Controller**) then becomes responsible for establishing the proprietary mesh/network with the other **Node** devices.
 * **Implication for Sniffing:** Only the **Controller** device maintains a direct, high-level GATT connection to the host application (phone/PC).
 The other devices communicate with the Controller using lower-level, non-GATT protocols or secondary advertising channels.

+---

+**Prossimo Passaggio Critico (GATT):**

+Ora che l'identificazione (GAP) è chiara, il passo successivo è l'**Attribute Discovery (GATT)**.

+Se ti connetti a uno dei dispositivi (`7e:ad:07:91:53:e6`), quali **Service UUID** e **Characteristic UUID** espone?
+Questo è ciò che ti dirà dove inviare e ricevere i comandi.

+Hai già catturato questi dati?